AmitMY/chimera/README.md

 ### Dependencies
 Execute `setup.sh`.
 This will install pip dependencies, as well as OpenNMT.

+### Demo
+To run the demo, execute `server/server.py`, preferably on a machine with a GPU.
+Running it for the first time will process the data and train the models, then expose a server for you to play with.

 ## TODO
 - Pipeline class should load cache on the fly instead of preemptive.
 - Pipeline executer should have progressbar support.